 Effective meetings are important to your business to ensure that employees are aligned with your expectations and working efficiently.
 To run an effective meeting, you’ll need to plan ahead, know what you want to achieve, and create an agenda.
-We’ll provide steps for before, during and after your meetings to ensure they’re effective.

 Here are the steps to take to ensure effective meetings.
 These are broken down and grouped by the work you should be doing before, during and after your meetings.
 And, we’ve also included a free agenda template you can use to help structure them: